Back to Arizona

 Limits and Unknowns

-• The bill does not specify the exact amount of damages that can be awarded.
+• The bill does not specify how much money can be awarded in damages.

 Amendments